How to Conduct Employee Training Needs Assessment

 Once you’ve determined the goals of the project or organization, you need to translate those goals into the skills and knowledge that the organization’s employees need to have.

-One learning needs analysis example of this would be if the company had a goal of improving its shipping time to customers.
+One training needs analysis report example of this would be if the company had a goal of improving its shipping time to customers.
 In this case, the employee needs assessment may identify that time management, shipping software knowledge, and package handling best practices were all things that the shipping department would need training for to reach that corporate goal.

 Another training needs analysis example is one related to a project.
 If there is a project with a goal to help the sales team use Microsoft Dynamics more effectively, then that would translate into training for those teams on topics like how to create reports, how to import data from Salesforce, etc.